 Certain electronic items (smartwatches, tablets, etc.) may distract from the learning environment and are not to be seen during school hours at DAA unless a teacher has requested a student to use their personal device for a learning activity.
 Items may be confiscated if seen.
 In addition, DAA assumes no responsibility for these items if they are broken, lost, or stolen.
+Use of CCTV footage to locate missing items violates DAA privacy expectations and school policy.
 We ask that all Apple devices have the "Find my iPhone" App for finding the location of misplaced devices.
 This is the responsibility of the student to download and sign in to this app.